Skip to main content.

 We expect applicants to have pursued a rigorous course of study including honors and/or advanced classes if offered at their secondary school.
 In addition, a well-balanced program of study is considered the best preparation for succeeding at Bard.
 Such a program should include, if possible, a full four-year sequence in English, social sciences, and mathematics; study of at least one foreign language for three, preferably four years; and three to four years of study in the laboratory sciences.
 The Admission Committee is interested in the entire high school record, with junior and senior year courses being especially important.

-Candidates participate in a class conducted by a Bard faculty member and then interview with an admission counselor.
+Candidates participate in a workshop conducted by a Bard faculty member and then interview with an admission counselor.
 The Admission Committee will release decisions the following business-day evening.

-1. Complete the online registration form.
-You will immediately receive an email confirming your registration.
-For your records, keep your registration confirmation email.
-You can also edit your registration through a link included in that email.
+2. Complete the Immediate Decision Plan Registration form.
+After you submit your registration, you will receive an email confirming your date, as well as a link should you need to edit your registration.
 If you find it necessary to change or cancel your registration date, you can do so in the registration confirmation email you received from us, or notify the Admission Office as soon as possible at 845-758-7472 or [email protected].

-6. The College requires early commitment from accepted Early Decision II - Immediate Decision participants.
-If you are offered admission through Early Decision II - Immediate Decision, you must make your decision within a month after receipt of our acceptance and/or financial aid package.
-If you are offered admission through Early Action II - Immediate Decision, you have until the standard candidate's reply date, May 1, to inform the College of your enrollment decision.
-If you apply Early Decision II - Immediate Decision, you can not apply Early Decision to another institution.
-If you apply Early Action II - Immediate Decision, we recommend that you do not apply Early Decision to another institution.
+NOTE: The College requires early commitment from accepted Early Decision I participants.
+If you are offered admission through Early Decision I, you must accept our offer of admission and make your deposit within a month after receipt of our offer and financial aid package if applicable.
+If you are offered admission through Early Action, you have until the standard candidate's reply date, May 1, to inform the College of your enrollment decision.
+If you apply Early Decision I, you can not apply Early Decision I to another institution.

 Keep Exploring